 Comparing brokers side by side is no easy task.
 For our 2017 Broker Review

-Overall, Charles Schwab takes the upper hand with 4.50 stars over SogoTrade's 3.00 stars.
+Overall, Charles Schwab boasts 4.50 stars versus SogoTrade's 3.00 stars.